apache/mesos/docs/high-availability.md

 * Session Expiration
 * ZNode creation, deletion, updates

 We also explicitly timeout our sessions when disconnected from ZooKeeper for a specified amount of time.
-See `MASTER_CONTENDER_ZK_SESSION_TIMEOUT` and `MASTER_DETECTOR_ZK_SESSION_TIMEOUT`.
+See `--zk_session_timeout` configuration option.
 This is because the ZooKeeper client libraries only notify of session expiration upon reconnection.
 These timeouts are of particular interest for network partitions.